What is Technical Bid Evaluation(TBE)?

 - The vendor shall provide maximum allowable forces and moments at the interface flanges.

-- Vendor to provide Piping layout drawings, Isometrics drawings for all Interconnecting piping between all skids of Package.
+- Vendor to provide Piping layout drawings, and Isometrics drawings for all Interconnecting piping between all skids of Package.

 - Vendor to provide Proper access / Platforms / Ladder for Maintenance and Operation of the GRC Package.